|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 The government of Ontario made a public commitment to phase out coal fuelled electricity generation.
 However, replacing coal fuelled electricity generation with any form of non-fossil fuel electricity generation is expensive in terms of both generation and transmission/distribution.

 From the perspective of the Ontario electricity ratepayer a kWh generated by renewable distributed generation located near an end user is a kWh that does not require central nuclear generation and does not have to flow through the transmission system.
-It seemed to make economic sense for the government of Ontario, acting on behalf of the electricity ratepayers, to offer a premium for environmentally acceptable distributed renewable electricity generation, subject to the amount of the generation being measured and the cost of the incentive, including its administration, being less than the cost of alternative nuclear generation and related transmission.
-However, the devil lay in the details.
+It makes economic sense for the government of Ontario, acting on behalf of the electricity ratepayers, to offer a premium for environmentally acceptable distributed renewable electricity generation, subject to the amount of the generation being measured and the cost of the incentive, including its administration, being less than the cost of alternative nuclear generation and related transmission.

 FEED-IN TARIFF LEGISLATION:

 The Ontario Power Authority Feed-in Tariff (OPA FIT) was enabled by the Ontario Green Energy and Green Economy Act, 2009.

 The OPA MicroFIT is a simplified version of the OPA FIT that is intended to be applied to residential and small commercial installations where the maximum generator output is less than 10 kW.

 OPA FIT ASSUMPTIONs:

 The OPA FIT program presently allows FIT generators to operate without constraint.
 The OPA implicitly assumes that the power and voltage fluctuations caused by unconstrained FIT generators can be balanced by dispatched generation.
 In effect the OPA implicitly assumes that FIT generation will always be a relatively small fraction of total generation.